Desiré Wilson

 Desiré Wilson, born 26 November 1953, is a former racing driver from South Africa and one of only five women to have competed in Formula One.
 Born in Brakpan, she entered one Formula One World Championship Grand Prix in with a non-works RAM Racing-prepared Williams FW07, but failed to qualify.
 She also raced in the 1981 non-world championship South African Grand Prix in a one off deal with Tyrrell Racing.
 This race was not part of the 1981 World Championship due, in part, to the FISA–FOCA war.
 She qualified 16th and, after the car stalled during the start of the race, she moved up through the field in wet conditions; as conditions dried, she fell back and damaged the car when it touched a wall while she was letting the race leader through.

-She became the only woman to win a Formula One race of any kind when she won at Brands Hatch in the short-lived British Aurora F1 Championship in 1980.
+Wilson became the only woman to win a Formula One race of any kind when she won at Brands Hatch in the short-lived British Aurora F1 Championship in 1980.
 As a result of this achievement, she has a grandstand at Brands Hatch named after her.
 Following her attempts in Formula One, Wilson participated in other disciplines including CART and sports car racing.
 Wilson entered the Indianapolis 500 three times in 1982, 1983, and 1984, but failed to qualify for any.